Fears grow in United States over Ebola's spread outside West Africa

 U.S. Health and Human Services Secretary Burwell told a news conference that people were frightened because Ebola "has a very high mortality rate.
 They're frightened because they need to learn and understand what the facts are about that disease."

-As the government prepares to start screening passengers from West Africa for fever at five major airports over the next week, cleaners at New York's LaGuardia Airport staged a one-day work stoppage over what they say is insufficient protection for workers whose jobs include cleaning up vomit and bathrooms.
-The cleaners will return to work Thursday night.
+As the government prepares to start screening passengers from West Africa for fever at five major airports over the next week, cleaners at New York's LaGuardia Airport on Thursday stopped work in protest over what they say is insufficient protection for workers whose jobs include cleaning up vomit and bathrooms.

-U.S. Secretary of Homeland Security Jeh Johnson said the goal was to expand airport screenings for Ebola internationally to "as many different checkpoints as possible."

-The Ebola virus causes hemorrhagic fever and is spread through direct contact with body fluids from an infected person, who would suffer severe bouts of vomiting and diarrhoea.

-"We are always with faeces and near garbage," Sharekul Islam, 20, whose job cleaning airplane cabins at New York's John F. Kennedy airport regularly exposes him to the type of waste and fluids that can transmit Ebola.
+"We are always with feces and near garbage," Sharekul Islam, 20, whose job cleaning airplane cabins at New York's John F. Kennedy airport regularly exposes him exposes him to the type of waste and fluids that can transmit Ebola.

 Twenty-three Republican and three Democratic members of the U.S. House of Representatives signed a letter to President Barack Obama asking the State Department to impose a travel ban and restrict visas issued to citizens of Guinea, Liberia and Sierra Leone.

-The Oct.
-8-dated letter also asked U.S. health and border control officials to consider quarantine of 21 days for anyone who arrives from the affected nations after being exposed to Ebola, the period in which they would show signs of illness.
+In the letter, dated Oct.
+8, they also asked U.S. health and border control officials to consider quarantine for anyone who arrives from the affected nations after being exposed to Ebola until 21 days have passed, the period in which they would show signs of the illness.

-It said the World Health Organisation "is an organisation of unelected bureaucrats and political appointees of foreign countries.
-It has no duty to protect the lives and well-being of Americans, as you do."

-WHO says nearly 4,000 people have died in the worst Ebola outbreak on record, with a death toll averaging about 50 percent of cases since March.
+Ebola has killed nearly 4,000 people in three impoverished countries, Sierra Leone, Liberia and Guinea, since March in the largest outbreak on record with a death toll averaging about 50 percent of cases.
 An unrelated outbreak in the Democratic Republic of the Congo has killed dozens.

-Shares in Lakeland Industries, a maker of suits to wear while handling hazardous materials, rose more than 50 percent on Thursday on expectations of the disease spreading.

 A Liberian man who flew on commercial flights from his home country on Sept.
 19 and died in Dallas, Texas on Wednesday morning had had contact in Liberia with a woman who later died of the disease.

-In other examples of the concern over Ebola, a sheriff’s deputy was admitted to hospital Wednesday after saying he may have been exposed to the Liberian man.
-The deputy tested negative for Ebola, the state health department said.
+Texas health officials said they expect test results Thursday for a sheriff's deputy who was admitted to hospital Wednesday after saying he may have been exposed to the Liberian man.
+They called his risk for Ebola extremely low.

-And on Wednesday, jail officials in Kenosha County, Wisconsin moved a female Immigration Customs Enforcement detainee into medical isolation after learning she was from Liberia, and despite her showing no symptoms of the virus, the Kenosha County Sheriff's Department said in a statement.

-Her temperature was taken twice and she was monitored by nurses, the department said.
+Separately in Washington, Republicans in the House agreed to release $700 million more to fight Ebola from the Defense Department's request to shift $1 billion in war funds, bringing the total so far to $750 million.

 U.S. health officials, while answering questions about mistakes in the treatment of Liberian man Thomas Eric Duncan in Dallas and overall preparedness for Ebola patients, have emphasized the need to tackle the virus at its source in West Africa.